iAMB-RWTH-Aachen/PAMparametrizer/docs/Example.md

 ![example_progress_plot](../Results/2_parametrization/progress/pam_parametrizer_progress_1.png)

 ### Step 6: Analyze the Results
-When the the parametrization is finished, you can find 2 files in the `Results` directory:
+When the parametrization is finished, you can find 2 files in the `Results` directory:

 - `pam_parametrizer_diagnostics_glc.xlsx`
 - `pam_parametrizer_progress_glc.png`